 We recommend students wear comfortable clothing in which they can move (e.g. tank tops and leggings; shorts and t-shirts; leotards, etc.), but nothing too baggy so as to hinder spotting.
 Long hair should be pulled back and large jewelry removed.
 Many acts practice barefoot, but some require shoes.

 We ask that all students arrive 5 to 10 minutes prior to the start of class.
 There are a limited number of cubbies for students to store personal items (these cubbies are NOT locked so please keep valuables at home).
-At class time, students should gather in the viewing area and wait for their lead coach to call them out into the arena where they will then take attendance.
-Students and parents do NOT need to “check in” at the front desk upon arrival.
+At class time, students should gather near the tunnel entrance and wait for their lead coach to call them out into the arena where they will then take attendance.
+Students and parents do NOT need to check-in at the front desk upon arrival.

 Contemporary circus is truly a blend of athletics and artistry, so a natural inclination to different skill sets often determines how a student progresses in the program.
 Additionally, a student who comes to circus having already trained intensely in gymnastics, for example, is going to have the necessary skills to train and perform at a higher level.
 Every student brings something different to the table, which is why progression happens differently for everyone.